Stencil: Aerosol stencils

 Aerosol stencils have many practical applications and the stencil concept is used frequently in industrial, commercial, artistic, residential and recreational settings, as well as by the military, government and infrastructure management.
 A template is used to create an outline of the image.
-Stencils templates can be made from any material which will hold its form, ranging from plain paper, cardboard, plastic sheets, metals, and wood.
+Stencil templates can be made from any material which will hold its form, ranging from plain paper, cardboard, plastic sheets, metals, and wood.

 Official use

 Stencils are frequently used by official organizations, including the military, utility companies, and governments, to quickly and clearly label objects, vehicles, and locations.
 Stencils for an official application can be customized, or purchased as individual letters, numbers, and symbols.
 This allows the user to arrange words, phrases and other labels from one set of templates, unique to the item being labeled.
 When objects are labeled using a single template alphabet, it makes it easier to identify their affiliation or source.